GGrassia/QCP/Readme.md

 2. Unzip the downloaded file in a place you will remember, especially if you are on OSX or any Linux distro.

 3. Run QCP! by double clicking it.
+There are minor differences in running, detailed below.

 > Warning, if you have set nothing up and try to use defaults it will crash.